Infectious Diseases Spreading Fought by Multiple Vaccines Having a Prescribed Time Effect: Conclusion

 \section{Conclusion}

-The present paper introduces a framework where a variety of multiscale models can be settled.
-To our knowledge, a general theorem ensuring the well posedness of all these models is still unavailable.
-However, we expect such a result is at reach along the lines in~\cite{MauroSIR, futuro}.
+This paper introduces a framework for the multiscale modeling of a vaccination campaign in presence of a pandemic.
+Different concurrent vaccines can be considered, each of them is characterized by its own efficiency and provides an immunization whose level depends on the time since dosing.
+Different age classes can be considered to account for the dependence of mortality, infectivity, vaccine efficiency... on age.
+Within this framework, different vaccination strategies can be simulated and compared, in terms of casualties, number of infected individuals or number of vaccines dosed, for instance.

-The search for an \emph{``optimal''} vaccination strategy is an optimal control problem.
-Again, a general result that can be applied to the present framework is apparently unavailable.
-However, several recent results are pointing in this direction.
-We refer for instance to~\cite{DiGiamberardinoEtAl, keimerPflug, McQuadeEtAl}.
+To our knowledge, a general theorem ensuring the well posedness of these models is still unavailable.
+We expect that this result is at reach along the lines in~\cite{MauroSIR, futuro}.
+Also the search for an \emph{``optimal''} vaccination strategy is still an open problem, however recent results are pointing in this direction; see for instance to~\cite{DiGiamberardinoEtAl, keimerPflug, McQuadeEtAl}.

 Aiming at quantitatively reliable forecasts by means of the present framework requires accurate knowledge of various data.
 In particular, the efficiency of vaccines, here quantified through the function $\rho_V = \rho_V (\tau)$ (or $\rho_V = \rho_V (\tau,a)$), appears as quite difficult.
 In this connection, it looks promising to deal with the uncertainties intrinsic to these functions through the recent techniques in~\cite{AlbiBertagliaEtAl, MR4263205, MR4313914}.